 - Family Guy:

-- A cutaway in the season 3 episode "The Thin White Line" shows the Griffins visiting Purgatory.
+- A cutaway in "The Thin White Line" shows the Griffins visiting Purgatory.
 It's a white space that doesn't even have a floor; you're just suspended in the void.

-- In the season 9 episode "The Big Bang Theory", Stewie and Brian end up in a white, floorless nothingness when they go back in time before the big bang.
-They demonstrate the versatility of the nothingness when Stewie snaps his fingers to alter the physics, and creates a musical staff with their two heads taking place of the musical notes, where the two heads sing the Carmichael/Loesser song "Heart and Soul."
+- In "The Big Pang Theory", Stewie and Brian end up in a white, floorless nothingness when they go back in time before the big bang.
+They demonstrate the versatility of the nothingness when Stewie snaps his fingers to alter the physics, and creates a musical staff with their two heads taking place of the musical notes, where the two heads sing the Carmichael/Loesser song "Heart and Soul".

 - Uncle Grandpa features one of these in between episodes.
 Uncle Grandpa and his group seem to walk around it just fine, but one who comes in unprepared, say, the Crystal Gems, can easily get lost.